About CommercialRent.ca

 It’s the rent.

 In housing, a renter can compare listings, see comparable rents, and understand the rules before they sign.
 In commercial leasing, almost none of that exists.
-There is no public record of what neighbouring units lease for, no standard lease, and no straightforward way to resolve a dispute short of court.
+There is no public record of what neighbouring units lease for, no standard lease, and no quick or affordable way to resolve a dispute.
 A landlord knows the market.
 The tenant signing a ten-year lease often does not.
+It’s like sitting down at a casino where the dealer can see everyone’s cards.

-So we built the resource we wished existed.
+So we continue to build this resource.
 CommercialRent.ca is Canada’s most comprehensive commercial rent resource, used by business owners, landlords, and elected officials across the country.

 The evidence is moving decision-makers.
 In May 2024, Toronto City Council passed Motion MM18.24 by a vote of 21 to 1, asking the Province of Ontario for commercial rent control, a tribunal for landlord and tenant disputes, and standardized leases.